dortania/OpenCore-Install-Guide/extras/kaslr-fix.md

 # Fixing KASLR slide values

 This section is for users who wish to understand and fix "Couldn't allocate runtime area" errors.
-This is most common with either Z390, X99 and X299.
+This is most common with Z390, X99 and X299.

 * Note: OpenCore is required, Clover is no longer supported in this guide